colinHarrell/Computer_vision/README.md

 Steps to work the Computer Vision Model:
-1. Start up a local host server in the project folder using a power shell using
-a.	py -m http.server
+1. Start up a local host server in the project folder using a power shell using: py -m http.server
 2. In your browser look up https://localhost8000.com/
 3. Click on the html link
 4. Press the button to start the camera